Trucking along: Logistics companies invest in tools to improve road safety

 The trailer truck driver’s biggest challenge is to stay alert during the monotonous task, while travelling at a steady 50 to 60 kmph.

-On average, Mr Nasir makes seven to eight trips per shift, earning around S$3,000 to S$4,000 a month.
+On average, the Singaporean driver makes seven to eight trips per shift, earning around S$3,000 to S$4,000 a month, depending on the distance and number of trips made.

+On Friday (Nov 3), for instance he earned S$105 for five trips made between 8am and 3pm.

 Apart from three hour-long breaks for meals, he gets some shut-eye during the 10 to 15 minutes in between returning and collecting containers.
 In an attempt to freshen up, he occasionally uses the spare time to wash his face in a restroom at his destination.